 The ambitious Howard, self-employed most of his life, built not one, but two houses and a very large chicken coop on the land.
 The most amazing part is that all the construction was out of reclaimed lumber.
 Howard and Esther lived in one of the homes and rented the other while raising as many as 10,000 chickens and selling eggs.
 Because of his agricultural status, Howard was exempted from military service during World War II.
 After the war, the family moved to California, and then in 1950 to Florida where his carpentry skills were much in demand.
 Most of Howard’s professional life was dedicated to helping with the construction of thousands of homes and businesses in and around the Orlando area.
 In later years his specialty was fitting and finishing church doors in the rapidly expanding community.
 Wife Esther became a licensed real estate agent and was heavily involved in marketing Orlando’s new homes.
 But, the couple’s primary mission was the care and well-being of their four children: Vivian, Wayne, Kathy, and David.

-Vivian lives near Washington D.C. where she went back to work for the U.S. Government after a brief retirement.
+Vivian lives near Washington D.C. where she worked for the U.S. Government.
 Kathy, once a licensed beautician, now lives in North Carolina.
-Wayne, who retired from Bell South, recently suffered a set-back with his health and had to leave the Orlando area to be cared for by Vivian’s daughter in North Carolina.
+Wayne, who retired from Bell South, had to leave the Orlando area to be cared for by Vivian’s daughter in North Carolina before his death in 2017.
 David lives and works in Ft.
 Lauderdale.
 The Howard Pearce family communicates with each other often, especially for weddings and other special events.
 Most recently, with the death of mother Esther at the age of 95, everyone gathered in Orlando for a celebration of her life.
 She now rests beside her beloved Howard in the cemetery near their long-time Winter Park home.

 Several years ago, I visited the Howard Pearce property along Pearce Road.
 The two houses that he built are still in good repair and surrounded by towering shade trees.
 I did not see the chicken coop, however.
 My memories of Uncle Howard and Aunt Esther are fond ones filled with palm trees along busy highways, a small orange grove in his front yard, and a beautiful lake behind his house.
 Visits to Orlando over Christmas break as a youth always involved trips to the crystal clear Rock Spring, where I developed my love for swimming, Cypress Gardens, and the latest tourist attractions.
 There was a lot to do and see even before Disney World and the movie studios set up camp in Central Florida.
 Although Howard was busy with his carpentry work and Esther as a highly successful real estate agent, they seemed to give us all the time in the world.
 It was as if their large, spacious home was wide-open for us.
 After I got married and took my family there, they even went with us to Disney World, and we all had a wonderful time.
 We got to spend the night in their RV parked in the driveway, and that was a treat for a young family that had never been in such a vehicle.